KDAB/KDSoap/README.txt

 License
 =======
-KD Soap is (C) 2010-2020, Klaralvdalens Datakonsult AB, and is available under the terms of:
+The KD Soap Software is Copyright (C) 2010-2020, Klaralvdalens Datakonsult AB, and is available under the terms of:

 * the [LGPL](LICENSE.LGPL.txt)
     (except libkdsoap-server, see [LICENSE.AGPL3-modified.txt](LICENSE.AGPL3-modified.txt))